spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 <WarningBox>

-Review the proper parameter documentation before you make changes to the kubeadm configuration.
+Review the parameter documentation before you make changes to the kubeadm configuration.
 Improper configurations can cause deployment failures.

 </WarningBox>